Internal Revenue Service (IRS), Treasury.

 Start Supplemental Information

-The principal author of these regulations is Karen F. Keller, Office of Associate Chief Counsel (General Legal Services).
-However, other personnel from the IRS participated in their development.
+The principal author of these regulations is Julie A. Barry, Office of Associate Chief Counsel (General Legal Services).
+However, other personnel from the Treasury Department and the IRS participated in their development.

 Start List of Subjects